Sleeveless Acts

 Co-Artistic Director

-• Black theatre and the Black church
+• Black theatre and theological approaches to justice

 • Theatre as a tool for activism